msea1/MiscCode/Travel/test.md

 ## Fri 18 May

+**Saving on cell phone**: _06:23:27 PDT_ _Cloudy 10°C_

+![2b7802a6edaedc59e997a013158a2988][2]

+The plan for the month expires tomorrow.
+So a la 2015, I just disabled autopay.
+And set it to resume on the 5th.
+So that's 19 days without a useless service plan, saving me $20!

+---

 **Departure**: _08:29:44 PDT_ _Cloudy 12°C_
 Robert says I'm usually at my most manic the morning of a trip.
 I'm not so sure.
 I certainly don't feel that way today.
 This is a long trip, with quite a few logisitical hurdles involved.
 I keep thinking about all the stuff to do throughout the trip.
 It seems so daunting!

 But of course it does, it's 20 days long.
 If there wasn't a lot to do then it would be boring.
-To be better "in the moment" I need to be better able to tune out the future to some extent and just look at what's in front of me.
+To be more "in the moment" I need to be better able to tune out the future to some extent and just look at what's in front of me.
 Today is easy!
 It's just flying.

-I always, always forget how much can get done in a full day devoted to travel.
+If it begins feeling too daunting, remember that I always, always forget how much can get done in a full day devoted to travel.

 Fittingly it begins raining as we depart Seattle; the first rain in quite awhile.

+I forgot to consider and bring the car seat pillow.
+Good for plane.
+Good as extra head pillow in hostel.
+Great for maxitaxis.
+Oh well 😕.
+Also forgot the car-to-usb plug.
+I asked Robert to remind me about it since it was his request.
+He didn't, and I forgot.
+Oh well 😕.
 _I-5 S Seattle United States 47.659, -122.322_

 ---

 **Un-fucking-real**: _09:41:49 PDT_ _Cloudy 12°C_
-SeaTac has up five security checkpoints available.
+SeaTac has up to five security checkpoints available.
 Rarely are they all open.
 This morning there are four open, but general boarding is only allowed at one!
 And obviously it's swamped.

 I wasted time bypassing that one originally because I was told there were others open, only to walk past all of them and told no. I'm furious.